Helix Biotech - Corporate Headquarters

 Secrets

 • Patient Zero: Helix's Cascade survival wasn't entirely luck.
-They had advance warning—71 hours before the collapse, certain Helix executives began stockpiling.
-How they knew is buried deep.
+Certain Helix executives began stockpiling 71 hours before the collapse.
+How they knew is buried deep enough that even Sauer's Level 4 clearance doesn't reach it.

-• Dr. Sauer's Files: Sauer has documented every ethically questionable project he's witnessed at Helix.
+• Dr. Sauer's Files: Nineteen years of documentation.
+Every ethically questionable project he's witnessed.
+Every safety protocol he's inserted.
+Every quiet sabotage.
 He's never released the information.
 He's not sure what he's waiting for.

 • The Osei Lineage: Dr. Osei has no children.
 She has 47 genetically optimized embryos in cryogenic storage.
 She calls them "drafts."
 She's waiting until she can produce a version she considers worthy of continuation.